secana/PeNet/README.md

     <img src="https://github.com/secana/PeNet/blob/master/src/PEditor/Icons/PEditor.png" />
 </p>

 PeNet is a parser for Windows Portable Executable headers.
 It completely written in C# and does not rely on any native Windows APIs.
-The only exception is the signature check for PE files.
-Since .Net has no function for it, the native API is use transparently here.
 Furthermore it supports the creation of Import Hashes (ImpHash), which is a feature often used in malware analysis.
 You can extract Certificate Revocation List, compute different hash sums and other useful stuff for working with PE files.

 For help see the Wiki.